SylvanusMacauley123/Sylvanus-Macauley-Bsem1201-ID---905005394/README.md

 # Description
 This project is a simple personal introductory web page created using **HTML5**.
+And a sketch of an SDG website mockup for Health care services.

 The webpage introduces the student, provides a short biography, explains the reason for studying web design, and outlines future career goals.